acdh-oeaw/AkSearchWeb/README.md

 Same goes for other images (in our case `acdhch/aksearch-solr` for the Solr backend and `mariadb:10` for the MariaDb backend).

-If you are using `docker-compose`, you can run `docker-compose pull` to update all of them at once.
+If you are using `docker compose`, you can run `docker compose pull` to update all of them at once.

 ## Extending